BanchouBoo/qmk-maps/README.md

 [Link](https://ploopy.co/trackpad/)

 My most extensively modified keymap.
 There are three modes set up currently: normal, mouse, and tablet.
 Different modes have various settings you can change by passing data when calling `change_mode`.

-Switching between modes is done by pressing down 4 fingers at once, but that will probably be changed in the future.
+You can switch modes by pressing down a specific number of fingers:
+- 6: Normal mode
+- 7: Mouse mode
+- 8: Tablet mode (if `DIGITIZER_HAS_STYLUS` is defined)
+- 10: Puts the trackpad into the bootloader

 - Normal: Standard out-of-the-box trackpad behavior, nothing special.
 - Mouse: Emulates mouse input, first contact acts as the pointer, a contact to the left <4000 trackpad units is a left click, a contact to the left >=4000 trackpad units is a mouse side button, a contact to the right <4000 trackpad units is a right click, a contact >=4000 units to the right is a middle click.
 Currently also has some hardcoded acceleration.